shariq1989/cookbook/content/recipe/no_bake_granola_bars.md

 +++
-title = "No-Bake Paleo Granola Bars" date = "2021-03-12"
+title = "No-Bake Paleo Granola Bars" date = "2021-04-30"
-description = "Chewy, crunchy, sweet, and salty, these grain-free and paleo, no- bake granola bars are a favorite in our home." tags = [
+description = "Our paleo granola bars are chewy, crunchy, sweet, and salty.
+They are no-bake and super easy to make or prep for the rest of the week.
+They are the perfect addition to any paleo, grain-free, or gluten-free diet.
+These granola bars are a favorite in our home and kid-approved." tags = [
     "snack",
     "vegetarian",
     "paleo",
 ]
-#thumbnail= "images/beefandchickpea.jpg"
+thumbnail= "images/paleogranolabar.jpg"
 +++

 Servings: 8-10 Granola Bars  <!--more-->